Hi!

 This Toni Morrison quote has been a guiding principle in my life and career.
 Through fellowships from the NINDS, Burroughs Wellcome Fund, and NIGMS, I gained the tools and earned opportunities to not only advance my own journey but also to uplift others.
 Below, you’ll find links to my fellowship applications, reviews, resume/CV and even the application for my current role.
 I’m thrilled to share these resources to help empower the next generation of scientists and changemakers.

 Whether you need advice, application feedback, or just a friendly chat, I’m here to help.
-Don’t hesitate to reach out—I’m always happy to connect, edit, and support you in achieving your goals!
+Don’t hesitate to reach out—I’m always happy to connect, edit, and support folks in achieving their goals!